Blog

 The arbitration panel examines the evidence and determines if the healthcare provider is liable for damages. if the panel finds for the plaintiff/victim, the members will decide how much compensation to award.

 However, one or both parties may decide to waive the requirement to go through arbitration.
 They can do this at any point before the panel hears the case.
-If your Maryland medical malpractice lawyer or the other party decides to waive arbitration, the case can proceed to trial.
+If your Baltimore medical malpractice lawyer or the other party decides to waive arbitration, the case can proceed to trial.

 Even if both sides go through with arbitration, it is non-binding.
 Both parties have 30 days from the date of the panel’s decision to file an appeal.
 The case can then be tried before a judge or jury in a courtroom.
 The judge or jury can reverse the panel’s decision or make changes to the award of compensation.